uptownhr/uptownhr/apps/website/src/pages/blog/deno-hello-world.md

 pubDate: "May 25 2024"
 heroImage: "/placeholder-hero.jpg"
 ---
 I've been following and giving Deno a shot from time to time.
-Today I'm going to give it a shot and write it about it from the perspective of writing a tutorial for someone who is new to programming.
-Node and Bun also exists but I'm specifically choosing Deno because 1, I want to compare against node, 2 because Deno comes with `deno deploy` and that greatly simplifies bringing your code to life on the web.
+In this post, I'm going to explore what getting started with Deno looks like, and I am writing a tutorial for someone who is new to programming.
+I am however assuming minimal experience with Javascript/Typescript and will not cover syntax.
+Deno has also specifically been chosen because it comes with the command `deno deploy` and allows you to deploy your code to the cloud without any infrastructure knowledge.

 ## First What is Deno?
 Deno is a runtime for JavaScript and TypeScript that is based on the V8 JavaScript engine and the Rust programming language.